Training in Musical Instrument Repair

 During a Foundation Course, general woodwind repair skills will be taught on the clarinet, flute and saxophone.
 Some flexibility is allowed to individuals wishing to spend more time studying a particular instrument.

 These will include dismantling procedures, cleaning techniques, pad replacement, pad seating, spring replacement, regulation and tenon re-corking.
 Dealing with jammed and/or bent screws.
 Some soldering and dent removal will also be included.
+Techniques will be demonstrated, and then practised by the students.

 In between formal group teaching sessions you will be able to work on any woodwind instrument(s) of your choice in the above-mentioned group.